 Mischa is a social worker, therapist, facilitator, survivor of violence and relational trauma, and believer in the power of relational healing for lasting social change.
 Mischa has learned through personal and professional experience that healing can happen when the body, heart, and mind simultaneously know, even for a moment, that they are cared for, listened to, respected, and belong.
-Her own journey with anxiety, dissociation, and self-harm has taught her that healing can be slow, messy, and seemingly repetitive, but it can happen!
+Their own journey with anxiety, dissociation, and self-harm has taught them that healing can be slow, messy, and seemingly repetitive, but it can happen!

 Mischa Freeman, ASW